 Tableau: Sifting through the masses of data produced by businesses every day is an impossible task.
 Tableau allows people to create clear and stunning data visualizations with little to no prior programming knowledge.
 Tableau can plug into several different data sources, bringing everything together into one visual place that can then be shared and published.

-Domo: Domo offers business leaders the ability to view real-time data on a single dashboard, with multiple graphics and the ability to create personalised models.
-There’s also trend indicators and sparklines which makes snap decision making much more informed.
-To help get a second opinion, there’s also the ability to share with others and make PowerPoint style slides from it.
+Domo: Domo offers business leaders the ability to view real-time data on a single dashboard, with multiple graphics and the ability to create personalized models.
+There are also trend indicators and sparklines, which makes snap decision making much more informed.
+To help get a second opinion, there’s also the ability to share with others and make PowerPoint-style slides from it.

 Qlik Sense: If you’re short on time, Qlik Sense will automatically create custom dashboards and reports.
 It works with businesses of all sizes, from global companies to sole traders.
 Qlik Sense is also one of the faster business intelligence tools, as it compresses any data inputted to up to 10% of its original size.
 For on-the-go decision making, Qlik Sense comes in a mobile version as well.

-Woopra: Customers should make a key part of all business decision making, and Woopra makes this easy by analysing customer behaviour across different devices and platforms.
-It creates highly detailed visual customer profiles, which can be customised for several industries, including travel, finance, retail, and media.
+Woopra: Customers should make a key part of all business decision making, and Woopra makes this easy by analyzing customer behavior across different devices and platforms.
+It creates highly detailed visual customer profiles, which can be customized for several industries, including travel, finance, retail, and media.

 Choosing a business intelligence tool